quiltdata/quilt/docs/Technical Reference.md

 ### Preparing an AWS Role for use with Quilt

 These instructions document how to set up an existing role for use with Quilt.
 If the role you want to use doesn't exist yet, create it now.
+For guidance creating IAM roles, see: [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html), and the [Principle of Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)

 Go to your Quilt stack in CloudFormation.
 Go to `Outputs`, then find `RegistryRoleARN` and copy its value.
 It should look something like this: `arn:aws:iam::000000000000:role/stackname-ecsTaskExecutionRole`.